Chirag-Jogi/ai-calendar-assistant/README.md

 A production-ready, AI-powered appointment booking system that integrates with Google Calendar through natural language chat.
 Built with enterprise-grade security and deployment readiness.

 ## Streamlit Link -: https://ai-calendar-assistant-vchm7yp9erw4hyzecymnhl.streamlit.app/
-### Disclaimer -  The Link is not working as my free GPT API IS OVER .
+### Disclaimer -  The Link is not working as my free GROQ API IS OVER .
 Sorry for the the inconvience.
 You can read my Readme .

 ## ✨ Features